boubaca/python-components/exercises/chapter06/README.md

 ## Lab Module 06

-Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-06-001 - Chapter 06](https://github.com/orgs/programming-the-iot/projects/1#column-10488434).
+Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-06-001 - Lab Module 06](https://github.com/orgs/programming-the-iot/projects/1#column-10488434).

 ### Description